Published: Tammy 22 June 1974 – 7 September 1974

 So Bella just runs off to get there.
 But on the way she helps out at a road accident, which leaves her badly injured and she is hospitalised.
 She missed her gym class and now fears she is out of Mr Benson’s class for good.
 However, it turns out the men she helped at the accident were big Russian officials.
 They reward her with a place at a top Russian gymnastics school.

 This is one of the most pivotal girls’ serials ever because it changed the course of girls’ comics history.
-Bella, who started out as just another serial in her first story here, proved so popular that she went on to become a regular in Tammy who held a joint record with Molly Mills for Tammy’s longest-running character (10 years each).
+Bella, who started out as just another serial in her first story here, proved so popular that she went on to become a regular in Tammy, and the second-longest running one (10 years), one year behind Molly Mills (11 years).
 Bella Barlow remains one of the most beloved and best-remembered characters ever in girls’ comics.
 She also changed the course of the career of her artist, John Armstrong, and he himself modelled her on his own niece.

 However, the subsequent history of Bella and her sequels will be excluded from this discussion.
 It will concentrate on the first story itself.